aq.table(columns[, names]) · Source

 # aq.fromArrow(arrowTable[, options]) · Source

-Create a new table backed by an Apache Arrow table instance.
-The input arrowTable can either be an instantiated Arrow table instance or a byte array in the Arrow IPC format.
+Create a new table backed by Apache Arrow binary data.
+The input arrowTable can be a byte array in the Arrow IPC format or an instantiated Flechette or Apache Arrow JS table instance.
+Byte array inputs are decoded using Flechette.

-For most data types, Arquero uses binary-encoded Arrow columns as-is with zero data copying.
-For columns containing string, list (array), or struct values, Arquero additionally memoizes value lookups to amortize access costs.
+For many data types, Arquero uses binary-encoded Arrow columns as-is with zero data copying.
 For dictionary columns, Arquero unpacks columns with null

 entries or containing multiple record batches to optimize query performance.